!Call To Action

 Food

-Fido can certainly enjoy a plain brat, burger, or hot dog.
-However, don’t give him meat on the bone.
-Bones get very brittle when they are cooked, and can break into very sharp shards.
-These can be very dangerous, and can cause serious–and even fatal–injuries if swallowed.
-Other unsafe foods include grapes, currants, and raisins; pitted fruits; avocado (even as guacamole); chocolate; alcohol; raw dough or yeast; caffeine; and anything that contains xylitol.
-Anything that contains garlic, onions, scallions, or chives is also unsuitable.
+When incorporating BBQ safety for dogs into your summer plans, remember that while Fido can certainly enjoy a plain brat, burger, or hot dog, it’s best to avoid giving him meat on the bone.
+Cooked bones can become very brittle and break into sharp shards that are hazardous, potentially causing serious or even fatal injuries if swallowed.
+Other foods to steer clear of during your BBQ include grapes, currants, and raisins; pitted fruits; avocado (even as guacamole); chocolate; alcohol; raw dough or yeast; caffeine; and any items containing xylitol.
+Also, ensure anything with garlic, onions, scallions, or chives is kept out of reach from your canine companion to maintain their safety during barbecue events.

 Chemicals